ossf/community/README.md

 `/architecture/gaps/` uses it to flag any format something generates but nothing reads.

+`theme/assets/data/catalog.json` (published at `/assets/data/catalog.json`) is
-`assets/data/catalog.json` is generated at build time from both halves — do not edit it by hand.
+regenerated at build time from both halves — do not edit it by hand.

 ### Relationships are derived, never authored twice